The Do’s and Don’ts of Burial Insurance

 Term life insurance is not for burial insurance because term life insurance is most likely going to end before you die and you are left with no choice but to get another term policy that is going to be much more expensive.

-There are life insurance agencies and agents out there that are going to tell you that you don’t worry about it because the coverage for burial expenses is going to go untill you’re 120.
+There are life insurance agencies and agents out there that are going to tell you that you don’t worry about it because the coverage for burial expenses is going to go until you’re 120.

 That’s only partially true and if that’s all they told you, you should call that state insurance department and report them.
 They will lose their license.
-The reason why the policy does not go until you’re 120 is because the policy is locked in and protected for a certain term, 10, 15, 20, 25 or 30 years now for seniors.
+The reason why the policy does not go until you’re 120 is that the policy is locked in and protected for a certain term, 10, 15, 20, 25 or 30 years now for seniors.

 Typically it’s 10 or 15 years.
 They only let it go so long.
 You’re only protected and locked in for price for that long.
 And once you get past that term length, then your price is going to skyrocket to where it’s not affordable for 99, over 99% of people.
 So it’s a terrible thing.
 When agencies or agents tell clients that, it’s almost criminal and it’s pretty heartbreaking.